sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982452 - Attendant.md

 287: 0x0610 [0x02] IF !(ExtData[1]->WorkLocal[7] == 0*) GOTO 0x0635
 288: 0x0618 [0x02] IF !(ExtData[1]->WorkLocal[3] == 0*) GOTO 0x062A
 289: 0x0620 [0x1D] PRINT_EVENT_MESSAGE(message_id=9741*)
-    → "I'm terribly sorry, but there are no items available to you at this time.\u007F1\u0000\u0007"
+    → "I'm terribly sorry, but there are no items available to you at this time."
 290: 0x0623 [0x23] WAIT_FOR_DIALOG_INTERACTION
 291: 0x0624 [0x01] GOTO 0x0051